BW Arabia United Arab Emirates - Manchester City vs Crystal Palace: Premier League Round 31

 For City, this was the kind of authoritative win that could help reshape the mood around the run-in.
 It was controlled, disciplined, and effective in the final third, and it arrived at a time when consistency carried added weight.
 In the Premier League, results of this type often say as much about mentality as they do about technique, and Manchester City had delivered both.

 What next: Manchester City would look to carry this level of control into the next fixture, while Crystal Palace would need a stronger response and clearer in-game solutions.
-Visit See latest odds and offers for more football coverage.
+Visit Bet 0, Get 0 for more football coverage.

 BW Arabia United Arab Emirates - Manchester City vs Crystal Palace Match Preview, Prediction and Tactical Analysis